vmware/vic-product/docs/user_doc/vic_vsphere_admin/backup_vch.md

 ### Data Replication

 vSphere Integrated Containers supports different classes of storage, of which VMware vSAN is an example. vSAN offers built-in redundancy by replicating data to multiple physical drives and can tolerate hardware failure or nodes becoming unavailable.
+This is particularly useful for persistent volumes.

-You can replicate container image data by installing the vSphere Integrated Containers appliance on vSAN storage. vSphere Integrated Containers Registry also offers the ability to replicate image data to other registry instances.
+You can also replicate container image data by installing the vSphere Integrated Containers appliance on vSAN storage. vSphere Integrated Containers Registry also offers the ability to replicate image data to other registry instances.

 ### Data Encryption